How to Remove Glue From Floor: Quick Fixes Using What You Have at Home

 -

 If the glue still stubbornly holds on, you can bust out the acetone.
 As instructed earlier in the how to remove laminate glue segment of the article, carefully dab the acetone directly onto the glue and avoid getting it onto the floor.
-Give it a few moments to set in before you scrub at it with a mopping pad.
+Give it a few moments to set in before you scrub at it with a cloth.
 It should come out in short order.